TheSZ11/FlashCode/README.md

-# FlashCode
+# Flash Code
-App to convert text to morse code and transmit via flashlight.
+Material design app to convert text to morse code and transmit via flashlight.